-Recently I had the opportunity to deliver a session on Organisational Storytelling to post graduate students of one of Singapore’s most reputed university.
-Over these two days of engagement the students and I worked on lots of scenarios like communicating your idea to investors, presenting with stories, making a case using stories and so on.
-At one stage over the two days I noticed that most of the students were very keen to learn Storytelling for interviews and the burning question was
+Recently, I had the opportunity to deliver a session on Organisational Storytelling to post graduate students of one of Singapore’s most reputed universities.
+Over these two days of engagement, the students and I worked on lots of scenarios, like communicating your idea to investors, presenting with stories, making a case using stories, and so on.
+At one stage over the two days, I noticed that most of the students were very keen to learn Storytelling for interviews and the burning question was,

 How do I prepare for my upcoming interviews?

-So, lets assume you are brilliant at all things required of a perfect candidate but have you ever thought in those few interview minutes how are you going to demonstrate that you have what it takes to be a super hire.
-There is only one way to achieve that and that is – your ability to be able to communicate well.
+So, let’s assume that you are brilliant at all things required of a perfect candidate, but have you ever thought in those few interview minutes how you are going to demonstrate that you have what it takes to be a super hire?
+There is only one way to achieve that, and that is – your ability to be able to communicate well.